nicholas-ds/StudioMuse/README.md

 ## Overview

-StudioMuse is a GIMP plugin-based application designed to enhance artistic workflows by integrating advanced color analysis and recommendation features.
-The primary plugin, **colorBitMagic**, assists artists in matching colors from reference images to their personal palettes, such as Mont Marte's 52 Extra Soft Vibrant oil pastels.
+StudioMuse is a GIMP plugin-based application designed to enhance artistic workflows by integrating advanced color analysis and AI features.
+The primary plugin, **colorBitMagic**, assists artists in matching colors from reference images to their personal palettes, such as a particular set of oil pastels or a specific set of watercolor paints.

+The integrated llm also gives advice and insights into how to use the colors in your physical palette.
+Perplexity Sonar is used for this as their sonar model has built in web search functionality that will be important for identifying particular physical palettees.

 ## Current Development

 ### Features

 - **colorBitMagic Plugin**:
-  - Extracts color data from user created palettes.
+  - Extracts color data from user-created palettes.
-  - Sends color data to the Claude LLM API for color matching and art tips.
+  - Sends color data to the Perplexity Sonar API for color matching and art tips.
   - Integrates with GIMP's palette editor for enhanced user interaction.

 ### Technical Requirements

 - **Platform**: GIMP 3.x
-- **Backend**: Python, Claude LLM API
+- **Backend**: Python, Perplexity Sonar API

 ### Installation